thechadraccoon/tutorials/murmur_mic_forwarding_LAN.md

   * Tick the "Reconnect to last server on startup".
 -----

-This is how I achieved mic forwarding using mumble's software.
+This is how I achieved LAN mic forwarding using Mumble's software.

-This can be adapted to work throught WAN but I've never had to do it.